 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or putting a note where you’ll see it, such as on your bathroom mirror or bedside table.
 You could also download a reminder app on your phone.

-It’s important that you do not take more Onglyza than your doctor prescribes.
+It’s important that you do not take more Onglyza than your doctor recommends.
 For some medications, taking more than the recommended amount may lead to side effects or overdose.
-(For details about Onglyza’s side effects, see this article.)

 If you take more than the recommended amount of Onglyza